 In the video, Stephen Woodford of Rationality Rules examines Ben Shapiro’s supposed favorite argument for the existence of God.
 I won’t go into Shapiro’s argument (or lack thereof) for the existence of God (watch the video to see how muddled and confused it is), except to say that Shapiro asserts that his belief in (libertarian) free will is why he believes in God.
 That we have free will is not argued for or established by Shapiro, he merely asserts that he believes we have free will.

 Arguments for and against free will abound online and in scholarly literature.
-I won’t go too deeply into it here, except to say that my own view is closer to hard determinism.
+I won’t go too deeply into it here, but you can see why I do not believe in free will here.